-Bahian dub, afoxé rhythms, and rebel music from the world of Epic Vinyls From Brazil.
+Bahian dub, afoxé rhythms, and rebel music from the crates of Batukizer.

 In 1972, two songs brought “reggae nacional” to the airwaves of Brazil.
 Caetano Veloso’s ‘Nine Out of Ten’ from the legendary Transa album spoke about the London reggae scene, while Paulo Diniz’ brought the “saudade” of the Bahian beaches on the bass-driven reggae of ‘Bahia Comigo’.

 Two years earlier, Paulo Diniz had written a song for the exiled Caetano called ‘I Wanna Go Back to Bahia’.
 The two had met years before in Rio de Janeiro at the legendary Solar da Fossa building.
 That single sparked Paulo Diniz’ career and led to a contract for his first solo album, which featured ‘Bahia Comigo’.